A label-efficient two-sample test: Introduction

-The samples for two-sample hypothesis testing are comprised of measurements (feature variables) and groups (label variables).
-In all previous two-sample testing work~\citep{friedman1979multivariate,chen2017new,hotelling1992generalization,friedman2004multivariate, clemenccon2009auc, lheritier2018sequential, hajnal1961two}, the underlying assumption is that both the sample measurements and the sample groups are accessible or sequentially received; that is, one knows which group a particular data point belongs to.
-In this paper, we extend two-sample hypothesis testing to a new important setting where measurements are readily accessible, but the sample groups are unknown and difficult/costly to obtain.
+In traditional two-sample testing (see e.g., \citet{ friedman1979multivariate,chen2017new,hotelling1992generalization,friedman2004multivariate, clemenccon2009auc, lheritier2018sequential, hajnal1961two}), the underlying assumption is that both the features and their corresponding labels are simultaneously available.
+In this paper, we extend two-sample hypothesis testing to a new and important setting where the measurements (or features) $s_1,\ldots s_n$ are readily accessible, but their groups (or labels) $z_1,\ldots z_n$ are unknown and difficult/costly to obtain.
 A good representative example is the validation of digital biomarkers in Alzheimer’s disease relative to imaging markers.
 Say we want to determine whether a series of digital biomarkers (e.g. gait, speech, typing speed measured using a patient's smartphone) is related to amyloid buildup in the brain (measured from neuroimaging, and an indication of increased risk of Alzheimer's disease).
 In this scenario, we can obtain the digital biomarkers on a large scale by distributing the tests via the internet.
 However, actually determining if a particular patient is amyloid positive (higher risk of Alzheimer's disease) or negative (lower risk) involves expensive neurological imaging, and it is of considerable interest to reduce this cost.
-Notice that this scenario is in stark contrast to traditional formulations of two sample testing, where the class label (amyloid positivity) is assumed to be readily available, and is the focus of this paper.
+Notice that this scenario is in stark contrast to traditional formulations of two sample testing, where the class label (amyloid positivity) is assumed to be readily available.
+This paper addresses this problem formulation by constructing a label-efficient two-sample test.